-Fundamental Goals Outside of the PCA:
+Outside of the PCA:

-- Manage the GYE within the Demographic Monitoring Area (DMA) to ensure a recovered population and in accordance with Recovery Criteria. - Expand public information and education efforts. - Provide responsive management to address grizzly bear conflicts. - Manage grizzly bears as a game animal; including allowing regulated hunting when and where appropriate.
+- Manage the GYE grizzly bear population within the area called the Demographic Monitoring Area (DMA), to ensure a recovered population in accordance with the established Post-Delisting Demographic Criteria. - Expand public information and education efforts. - Provide quick responsive management to address grizzly bear conflicts. - Manage grizzly bears as a game animal; including allowing regulated hunting when and where appropriate.